david8862/keras-YOLOv3-model-set/README.md

   --total_epoch TOTAL_EPOCH
-                        Total training epochs, default=300 --multiscale          Whether to use multiscale training
+                        Total training epochs, default=300 --multiscale          Whether to use multiscale training --rescale_interval RESCALE_INTERVAL
+                        Number of epochs to rescale input image in, default=20
 ```
 Checkpoints during training could be found at logs/000/.
 Choose a best one as result